Kanekicn/github-trending/README.md

 ## All language

+* 【2024-12-26】[anti-work / shortest](https://github.com/anti-work/shortest) - QA via natural language AI tests
+* 【2024-12-26】[OpenSPG / KAG](https://github.com/OpenSPG/KAG) - KAG is a logical form-guided reasoning and retrieval framework based on OpenSPG engine and LLMs.
+It is used to build logical reasoning and factual Q&A solutions for professional domain knowledge bases.
+It can effectively overcome the shortcomings of the traditional RAG vector similarity calculation model.
 * 【2024-12-24】[malmeloo / FindMy.py](https://github.com/malmeloo/FindMy.py) - 🍏 + 🎯 + 🐍 = Everything you need to query Apple's FindMy network!
 * 【2024-12-23】[bytedance / monolith](https://github.com/bytedance/monolith) - ByteDance's Recommendation System
 * 【2024-12-23】[browserbase / stagehand](https://github.com/browserbase/stagehand) - An AI web browsing framework focused on simplicity and extensibility.